Updated: Jan 5

-With the recent ban of PMD on footpaths, we saw large inquiries from PMD users looking to switch to PABs.
+With a complete ban of PMD from footpaths, we saw large inquiries of users looking to switch to PABs.
 Many have asked us, and here are the top 21 frequently asked questions:

 1. What is PAB?